wright-group/WrightTools/docs/data.rst

 --------------------------------------------------  --------------------------------------------------------------------------------
-:meth:`~WrightTools.data.Data.chop`                 chop data into a list of lower dimensional data :meth:`~WrightTools.data.Data.collapse`             destroy one dimension of data using a mathematical strategy :meth:`~WrightTools.data.Data.split`                split data at a series of coordinates, without reducing dimensionality
+:meth:`~WrightTools.data.Data.chop`                 chop data into a list of lower dimensional data :meth:`~WrightTools.data.Data.collapse`             destroy one dimension of data using a mathematical strategy :meth:`~WrightTools.data.Data.moment`               destroy one dimension of a channel by taking the nth moment :meth:`~WrightTools.data.Data.split`                split data at a series of coordinates, without reducing dimensionality
 ==================================================  ================================================================================